Roseville Rosebowl

 2024-2025 Notes

-St. Paul Central / Minnesota Urban Debate League Volunteer
+St. Paul Central / Minnesota Urban Debate League

 Chain emails: katebaxterkauf@gmail.com, stpaulcentralcxdebate@gmail.com

-Past useful info: I debated in high school in Kansas (Shawnee Mission East, 1995-1998), and in college for Macalester (1998-2001) (all policy save a semester of HS LD and rogue college parli tournaments).
+Past useful info: I debated in high school in Kansas (Shawnee Mission East, 1995-1998), and in college for Macalester (1998-2001) (all policy plus a semester of HS LD and rogue college parli tournaments).
 I coached at Blaine High School (2000-2002), then the Blake School (2002-2003), some freelancing for Mankato West, Shawnee Mission East, and others (2003-2007), then for Como Park briefly when I came back to work for the UDL (2007-2008) and some side helping as needed at St. Paul Central.
 I coached college at the University at Buffalo and the University of Rochester (2003-2007).
 I ran logistics for the MNUDL from 2007-2011, when I graduated from law school and became a lawyer.
 I have judged 5-10 middle school or high school debates a year since 2011, and judged 25 policy debates in 2022-2023, and 50+ rounds in 2023-2024.
-I am also the incoming Vice Chair of the Minnesota Urban Debate League Advisory Board.
+I also serve as the Vice Chair of the Minnesota Urban Debate League Advisory Board.

 BUT, and MOST CRITICALLY: Fundamentally, I don't care what arguments you read.
 I want you to do what you think you do best and have a good time doing it.
 I would DRAMATICALLY prefer to watch a good debate on your preferred argument than a bad one on stuff you think I'd like.
 I am generally very well read and aware of stuff going on in the world, but have a humanities/literature/law school and not a realist foreign policy/science/economics background.
+I am fine in a heg/DA/CP debate.
 I have read a lot more of the critical literature than you think I have.
 I have general proclivities and stuff I know better than other stuff or literature I've actually read (and I have a fairly low threshold for gendered/racist/hate-filled/exclusionary behavior and/or language), but it's your debate, and I will do my absolute best only to evaluate the arguments that get made in the debate round.
 If you have questions about specific arguments, I'm happy to answer them.

 Gosh, I needed to update this...